DaVinci113/My_first_realy_project/README.md

-Accounting for purchases and sales of shares.
+Counting of bought and sold shares